tock/book/src/course/thread-net/comms-app.md

 OpenThread is a popular network stack supported by other embedded platforms (e.g. [Zephyr](https://github.com/zephyrproject-rtos/zephyr)).
 In other embedded platforms, the OpenThread PAL is exposed either directly to hardware or links directly to the kernel.
-Tock faces a unique designchallenge in supporting OpenThread as the Tock kernel's threat model explicitly bans external dependencies.
+Tock faces a unique design challenge in supporting OpenThread as the Tock kernel's threat model explicitly bans external dependencies.
 Subsequently, Tock provides an OpenThread port that runs as an application.
 This provides the added benefit that a bug in OpenThread will not